trizz/sleepi/README.md

 - Use the ledstrip as a kind of wake-up light
     - Allow multiple "alarms" (for example only on workdays at 07.00 and in the weekend at 09.00)
     - Including sound (?
 I don't know this one yet...)

-#### Known bugs
-- At this moment, there are several threads to detect movement, fade the ledstrip etc. These can't be killed by the script itself (for example with a <kbd>ctrl</kbd>+<kbd>c</kbd>).
-For now, while debugging you can enable the last two lines in `scripts/run.py` or you can kill the script yourself with a process manager.